-We created the Bullseye Elbow Strap because the other products on the market weren’t providing the focused support people needed for their lateral or medial epicondylitis pain.
+We created the Bullseye Elbow Strap because the other products on the market do not provide the focused support people need for their lateral or medial epicondylitis pain.
 Whether you are suffering from tennis elbow or golfer’s elbow, the innovative design of the Bullseye Elbow Strap features a molded silicone pad for targeted compression and the ability to easily apply therapeutic massage to the affected area.

 Common Causes of lateral or medial epicondylitis pain:

 - Sports such as tennis, raquetball, golf, baseball, football, basketball, rowing, weightlifting, boxing, volleyball, & yoga

 - Work related pain often associated with painters, carpenters, plumbers, bricklayers, hairstylists, photographers, cooks, office workers, & lumberjacks

 - Hobbies like knitting, crocheting, leatherworking, sewing, woodworking, metalworking, painting, & model building

 - Easy to Position and Adjust: Bullseye’s silicone pad makes it easy for patients to properly don our Elbow Strap

 - Therapeutic Massage: Patients can intuitively apply soothing massage by gently pressing on the center of the silicone pad.
 Deep tissue massage has been proven to help speed healing of tendinitis